philippkeller/blog-random-howtos/source/_posts/Scan-with-raspberry-pi-convert-with-aws-to-searchable-PDF.md

 sudo usermod -a -G scanner pi
 ```

 This works because the group `scanner` is configured in `/etc/udev/rules.d/*.conf` to access the scanner.
-If this step does not work then [this section](https://wiki.archlinux.org/index.php/SANE#Permission_problem) might help you to troubleshoot.

 You still cannot scan though, because you need to install the firmware file for your scanner.
 First, find out where the firmware needs to sit: Grep for your model (in my case scansnap 1300i):